British colonization of the Americas

 The British colonization of the Americas is the history of establishment of control, settlement, and colonization of the continents of the Americas by England, Scotland, and, after 1707, Great Britain.
 Colonization efforts began in the late 16th century with failed attempts by England to establish permanent colonies in the North.
 The first permanent English colony in the Americas was established in Jamestown, Virginia, in 1607.
 Colonies were established in North America, Central America, South America, and the Caribbean.

-Though most British colonies in the Americas eventually gained independence, some colonies have remained under Britain's jurisdiction as British Overseas Territories.
+British colonization of the Americas occurred at the same time as the Plantations of Ireland.
+Although most British colonies in the Americas eventually gained independence, some colonies have remained under Britain's jurisdiction as British Overseas Territories.

 The first documented settlement of Europeans in the Americas was established by Norse people around 1000 AD in what is now Newfoundland, called Vinland by the Norse.
-Later European exploration of North America resumed with Christopher Columbus's 1492 expedition sponsored by Spain.
+Later European exploration of North America resumed with Christopher Columbus's 1492 expedition sponsored by Castile.
 English settlement began almost a century later.
 Sir Walter Raleigh established the short-lived Roanoke Colony in 1585.
 The 1607 settlement of the Jamestown colony grew into the Colony of Virginia.
 Virgineola—settled unintentionally by the shipwreck of the Virginia Company's Sea Venture in 1609, and renamed The Somers Isles—is still known by its older Spanish name, Bermuda.
 In 1620, a group of mostly Pilgrim religious separatists established a second permanent colony on the mainland, on the coast of Massachusetts.
 Several other English colonies were established in North America during the 17th and 18th centuries.
 With the authorization of a royal charter, the Hudson's Bay Company established the territory of Rupert's Land in the Hudson Bay drainage basin.
 The English also established or conquered several colonies in the Caribbean, including Barbados and Jamaica.